What Are Beliefs? (3.5 pages)

 already-established beliefs.
 A fallacy occurs when someone establishes a

-relationship between two variables and makes illogical simplifying assumptions about
+relationship between two variables and makes illogical simplifying assumptions

-the root of fallacious reasoning.
+do—making it the root of fallacious reasoning.

 Analyses